-The core asset classes of a diversified portfolio: stocks, bonds, cash, and gold, perform differently in each quadrant.
+The core asset classes of a diversified portfolio: cash, gold, stocks, bonds, and real estate, perform differently in varying market and economic conditions.
 The specific percentage allocation, type, and vehicles for each asset class will vary with each individual.
+Every person is unique, and a portfolio should reflect one’s personal goals, risk preferences, and objectives.
+There is no one-size-fits-all portfolio.
 However, holding a diversified portfolio across these asset classes should enable investors to be prepared and resilient in any economic environment.

 Deflationary Boom/Prosperity